getalp/flue/tasks.md

 Syntactic parsing consists in assigning a tree structure to a sentence in natural language.
-We perform parsing on the **French Treebank** (Abeille et al., 2003), a collection of sen- ´ tences extracted from French daily newspaper Le Monde, and manually annotated with both constituency and dependency syntactic trees and part-of-speech tags.
+We perform parsing on the **French Treebank** (Abeille et al., 2003), a collection of sentences extracted from French daily newspaper Le Monde, and manually annotated with both constituency and dependency syntactic trees and part-of-speech tags.
 Specifically, we use the version of the corpus instantiated for the SPMRL 2013 shared task and described by Seddah et al. (2013).